JoseLlarena/Mixtures-Of-Markov-Chains/README.md

 ```

 will read sequences, one per line, from all files in the directory, using the name of the file as the name of the tag.
-Model will be estimated wth nomralised counts ( Maximum Likelihood).
+Model will be estimated wth normalised counts ( Maximum Likelihood).
 Strictly speaking this model is a Conditional
 Markov Chain rather than a mixture.